adhuliya/ajit-toolchain/README.md

 =============
 Tested to work on: Ubuntu 16.04.

-To setup and use the system do one of the following,
+To setup and use the system see the section on "Building and Installation" below.

-1. If you want to use Docker,

-    source ./set_ajit_home;   # sets AJIT_HOME
-    ./install_docker.sh;      # installs docker and more
-    ./docker_setup.sh;        # creates the docker images

-    # on success
-    cd ./docker/ajit_build_dev; # go to the image utility directory ./run.sh;                   # starts docker container `ajit_build_dev`
-    ./attach_shell;             # gives you shell access to the container

-2. If you don't want to use Docker,

-    source ./set_ajit_home;   # sets AJIT_HOME
-    ./setup.sh;               # builds the system
-    source ./ajit_env;        # to setup the environment

-The steps above will enable you to create a working system.
-Please refer to the section below on running sample examples to know how the setup can be used.

-Information
+General Information
 ------------------

 The Ajit build is divided into three stages.